8 Ways to Add Wood Features to Your Home

 In the past decade or two homeowners have turned to painted finishes that traditionally have always been wood, with the goal of accomplishing a more modern look.
 We strive to accomplish modern wood features in every project and enhance the wood elements already in place.
 We also do this with the use of our very own cabinet shop to achieve unique customization.

 CUSTOM KITCHEN CABINETRY

 Wood is more durable and, frankly, the most timeless finish for cabinetry.
 It sets the tone for the room.
 An all-wood kitchen can be contemporary when using the appropriate species, door profile, and finish.
 Wood also helps accomplish timeless traditional, rustic, and moody design.
 In our Nokomis Ave kitchen, we used white oak for the lower cabinetry.
 As shown below we have a reclaimed white oak with additional knots for the rustic charm we were after in our Green Lake Renovation.

 Adding open shelving is a great trick to make your space feel larger.
 In the Josephine Place kitchen above the kitchen is on the smaller side and the open shelving of warm wood adds contrast, a place to display plants and introduce more color to the space.
-Below is our Frontenac Place project, we used a maple species to achieve the open shelving look.
+Below is our Frontenac Place project, we used a walnut species to achieve the open shelving look.

 BUTCHER BLOCK COUNTERTOP

 Butcher block countertops are a wonderful material to add to a non-cooking surface in your kitchen, such as an island or bar.
 It’s typically less expensive compared to quartz or other materials.
 The Silver View Drive and Country Club project was a great way to incorporate warmth into the otherwise all-white kitchen with the walnut countertop.